 Description:

 This screen is used to assign the role of the employees in the system e.g. if a person has the assigned the role of admin then only he will approve the departmental demands.
+DEFINE EACH ROLE AND THEIR FUNCTIONS

 Functional Information